Skip to main content

 • Rachel Adams is the joint owner of Nigel Adams’ investment account.

-Out of the box, Financial Services Cloud provides the following financial account roles.
+By default, Financial Services Cloud provides these financial account roles.

 • Primary Owner